fastos/fastsocket/README.md

 socket applications, which means existing applications can take advantage of Fastsocket without changing their codes.

-Fastsocket is released under GPLv2 and currently implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5.
+Currently Fastsocket is implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5.
 According to our evaluations, Fastsocket increases throughput of Nginx and Haproxy(measured by connections per second) by **290%** and **620%** on a 24-core machine, compared to the base CentOS-6.5 kernel.